Next Steps for First Time Students

 Grant your Parent/Guardian Authorized Payer Access

-You can grant access to Authorized Payers (Parents/third parties) through your LionPATH account, to enable them to view and pay the Student Account Statement, enroll in the Installment Payment Plan, and access IRS Form 1098-T.
+Your student can grant Authorized Payers (Parents/third parties) access through their LionPATH account, to enable you to view and pay the Student Account Statement, enroll in the Installment Payment Plan, and access IRS Form 1098-T.

 Visit the Granting Authorized Payer Access section of the Bursar's site for details.